Belonging

 • Family Affinity Gatherings

 Affinity Gatherings take the affinity group from just being about the student to including the entire family.
-By bringing together families who have an identifier in common, e.g. race, gender, religion, ethnicity, etc., it allows for families to connect with each other, and other faculty, staff, and administrators in a more relaxed and celebratory way.
+By bringing together families who have an identifier in common, e.g. race/ethnicity, gender identity, sexual orientation, religion, family status, etc., it allows for families to connect with each other, and other faculty, staff, and administrators in a more relaxed and celebratory way.
 These events are held annually and include:

 • Voices Envisioned

-Voices Envisioned is a series of events for the entire Oakwood community to explore important issues related to diversity, equity, inclusion, and social justice.
-Sponsored by the DEIB Office and Parent & Guardian Organization DEIB Committee, it has featured presentations and appearances by the world's most prominent authors, artists, activists, and educators.
+Voices Envisioned is a series of events for the entire Oakwood community to explore important issues related to anti-bias, belonging, community engagement, and institutional equity.
+Sponsored by the CEB Office and Parent & Guardian Organization DEIB Committee, it has featured presentations and appearances by the world's most prominent authors, artists, activists, and educators.

 Click here to learn more about this year's Voices Envisioned speaker series.

-Oakwood parents and guardians have a multitude of opportunities to engage in conversations, discourse, and learning on diversity, equity, inclusion, racial literacy, and social justice.
-In addition to Oakwood’s longstanding Voices Envisioned speaker series, other parent education opportunities include facilitated book clubs, workshops with guest specialists and leading educators, and the facilitated White Anti-Racist Parent/Guardian Group.
+Oakwood parents and guardians have a multitude of opportunities to engage in conversations, discourse, and learning on anti-bias, belonging, community engagement, and institutional equity.
+In addition to Oakwood’s long-standing Voices Envisioned speaker series, other parent education opportunities include workshops with guest specialists and leading educators, and the facilitated White Anti-Racist Parent/Guardian Group.

 • IDEAS Summit